Making a complaint about NSW public schools - guide for parent & carers

 It will depend on what your complaint is about.

-In circumstances where a complaint requires specialist handling or an investigation, we will acknowledge the complaint and inform you who will be dealing with the matter and how to contact that person.
+In circumstances where a complaint requires specialist handling or an investigation, we will acknowledge the complaint and inform you who will be handling it and how to contact that person.
 If it is likely to take longer than 20 working days, you will be kept informed about progress on a regular basis until the matter is resolved.

-If you have not heard from the person who is handling the complaint within a reasonable time, call them to ask what is happening.
+If you have not heard from the person who is handling the complaint within a reasonable time, you can call or email them to ask what is happening.

 If the complaint is upheld, you may be offered one or more of the following: